 Agave ovatifolia G.D.Starr & Villarreal

-Agave ovatifolia is a succulent plant that forms a solitary rosette of broad powdery bluish-gray distinctively cupped leaves with small teeth along margins and a dark gray, up to 1 inch (2.5 cm) long terminal spine.
+Agave ovatifolia is a succulent plant that forms a dense, symmetrical, usually solitary rosette of bluish-gray, slightly cupped leaves with small teeth along margins and a dark gray terminal spine.
 The rosette grows up to 5 feet (1.5 m) tall and 6.6 feet (2 m) in diameter.
 Leaves are thick, fleshy, broadly ovate, up to 22 inches (55 cm) long and 11.2 inches (28 cm) wide.
 The terminal spine is up to 1 inch (2.5 cm) long.
 A mature rosette, usually at some point between 10 and 20 years, produces an up to 16.4 foot (5 m) tall spike with several side branches, each with dense clusters of greenish-yellow flowers, typically in summer in its native habitat.
 The rosette dies after flowering.

 How to Grow and Care